ayaMohamed186/RestfulBooker-Repo/README.md

 Restful Booker is a Booking application that provides various banking services and features.
 This repository contains the source code for the Restful Booker application.

-Examples of Run :
+## Examples of Run :
 ![Local testing excecution example](Run.gif)

 ## Features

-*Booking Management: Create, manage, and cancel bookings for accommodations.

-*Guest Information: Collect and store guest details for reservations.

-*Payment Processing: Handle payments and transactions for booking confirmations.

-*Reservation Modifications: Allow users to modify booking details and dates.

-*Availability Checking: Check the availability of rooms or accommodations for specific dates.

-*Security: Implement secure and encrypted transactions for guest information and payment processing.
+*Create new bookings with details like name, price, dates, and additional needs.

+*Retrieve individual booking information using a unique booking ID.

+*Update existing bookings .

+*Delete bookings using a valid authentication token.

+*Supports basic authentication for secured operations (update/delete).

+*JSON-based request and response for easy integration.

+*Simple and clean RESTful endpoints.

 ## Installation